 Local field potentials (LFPs) describe the electrical potential recorded by an extracellular electrode.
 The genesis of LFPs is a complex problem because LFPs are due to the movement of charges in the highly-tortuous extracellular medium in which neurons are embedded.
 However, besides this complexity, extracellular recordings always show that the action potentials are recorded only for neurons immediately adjacent to the electrode, while slower events, such as synaptic potentials, seem to propagate and summate over large distances.
 The usual model of LFPs, which consists in a set of current sources embedded in a homogeneous extracellular medium, does not reproduce this fundamental property.
 In collaboration with Claude Bedard and Helmut Kröger (Laval University, Canada), we have developed theoretical models to understand the genesis of such frequency-dependent attenuation with distance .
-Starting from Maxwell equations, it can be shown that the extracellular potential can display frequency-dependent attenuation, but only if the extracellular conductivity is non-homogeneous.
+Starting from Maxwell equations, it can be shown that the extracellular potential can display frequency-dependent attenuation if the extracellular conductivity is non-homogeneous.
 In this case, there is induction of non-homogeneous charge densities which may result in a low-pass filter.
 Because the extracellular space is a complex aggregate of processes of different conductivity, such as fluids (extracellular and intracellular) and membranes (dendrites, axons, myelin, glial cells, etc), its conductivity is necessarily highly non-homogeneous.
-Thus, the theory shows that these non-homogeneities are the primary cause for the frequency-dependent properties of LFPs , and in particular the induced electric fields in this non-homogeneous structure .
+Thus, the theory shows that these non-homogeneities constitute a possible physical origin for the frequency-dependent properties of LFPs , and in particular the induced electric fields in this non-homogeneous structure .

 However, although this formalism provides a plausible explanation for the frequency-dependent properties of LFPs, it is difficult to apply in practice because one would need to explicitly take into account the complex three-dimensional structure of extracellular processes around neurons.
 To apply these ideas to standard neuron simulations, simplified models are needed.
 A first approach assumes that current sources are punctual and surrounded by a medium with spherically-symmetric conductivity/permittivity gradients around each source .
-This simple model can display low-pass filtering behavior, in which fast electrical events (such as Na+ -mediated action potentials) attenuate very steeply with distance, while slower (K+ -mediated) events propagate over larger distances in extracellular space, in qualitative agreement with experimental observations.
+This simple model can display low-pass filtering behavior, in which fast electrical events (such as Na+-mediated action potentials) attenuate very steeply with distance, while slower (K+-mediated) events propagate over larger distances in extracellular space, in qualitative agreement with experimental observations.
 This simple model can be used to obtain frequency-dependent extracellular field potentials without taking into account explicitly the complex folding of extracellular space (see details in ).

 An explicit structure of extracellular space was considered in a second type of model .
 In this model, extracellular space was approximated by a high density of spherical cellular membranes packed around the source, and embedded in a conductive fluid.
 It is shown that these extracellular membranes, if considered as passive (glial cells), respond by polarization.
 Because of the finite velocity of ionic charge movement, this polarization will not be instantaneous.
 Consequently, the induced electric field will be frequency-dependent, and much reduced for high frequencies.
 This model suggests that (a) high frequencies are attenuated very steeply, and ignore the neighboring membranes around neuronal current sources; (b) low frequencies participate to successive polarizations of membranes, and are "transported" over much larger distances.
-Thus, we suggest that the physical origin of the frequency filtering properties of LFPs is the induced electric fields in passive cells surrounding neurons.
+Thus, we suggest that another physical origin of the frequency filtering properties of LFPs is the induced electric fields in passive cells surrounding neurons.

-More recently, we investigated the physical basis of the 1/f frequency scaling of LFPs .
+We next investigated the physical basis of the 1/f frequency scaling of LFPs .
 Many complex systems display self-organized critical (SOC) states characterized by 1/f frequency scaling of power spectra.
 Global variables such as the electroencephalogram, are known to scale as 1/f, which could be the sign of SOC states in neuronal activity.
 We analyzed simultaneous recordings of global and neuronal activities, and confirmed the 1/f scaling of global variables (LFPs) for selected frequency bands.
 However, by analyzing neuronal activities, we did not find the typical power-law scaling of SOC states ("avalanche analysis"), which suggests that neuronal activity does not stem from critical states.
 The 1/f scaling of LFPs can be explained by a model which does not rely on critical states, but is rather due to a filtering process from extracellular space .

-The latter theme was investigated in more detail in a recent paper .
+The latter theme was investigated in more detail in a subsequent paper .
 A macroscopic formalism was developed, based on Maxwell equations, in which macroscopic measurements of permittivity and conductivity are naturally incorporated.
 The study evidences that ionic diffusion must be taken into account to match the frequency dependence of electric parameters observed experimentally (in addition to electric field effects).
 The same mechanisms also reproduce the 1/f frequency filtering effect described above.
 Thus, this model suggests that plausible physical causes can account for the 1/f frequency dependence of local field potentials, without the need for critical states.
 The predictions of this model are testable experimentally, and are presently under investigation.

 The nature of extracellular medium can also be inferred indirectly, by relating different signals recorded simultaneously in brain tissue.
 First, by relating simultaneous recordings of LFP and intracellular activity, it is possible, under some approximation, to estimate the impedance of the extracellular medium.
 This analysis was developed and tested in intracellular and LFP measurements from rat barrel cortex, and revealed that the impedance of the extracellular medium is close to a Warburg impedance (1/f filtering) , thus confirming the above analysis.
 Second, we also analyzed simultaneous electroencephalogram (EEG) and magnetoencephalogram (MEG) measurements in humans.
 We showed that if the tissue is resistive, then the power spectral structure of the two signal should have the same frequency scaling exponent.
 By analyzing simultaneous EEG and MEG recordings from 3 patients, we showed that the scaling exponent is indeed different from the two signals , which also supports the fact that the medium is not resistive.
 Further work is needed to predict the difference of scaling exponent if the medium is not resistive (work in progress).

 The same approach was also applied to the current-source density (CSD) analysis.
-The CSD analaysis is based on the charge conservation law, and if the medium is non-resistive, this approach is not correct (the equations are invalid in this case).
+The CSD analaysis is based on the charge conservation law, and if the medium is non-resistive, this method is not correct (the equations are invalid in this case).
 To address this caveat, we have developed a mean-field formalism which is a generalization of the standard model, and which can directly incorporate non-resistive (non-ohmic) properties of the extracellular medium, such as ionic diffusion effects.
 This formalism recovers the classic results of the standard model such as the classic CSD analysis, but in addition, provides expressions to generalize the CSD approach to situations with non-resistive media and arbitrarily complex multipolar configurations of current sources.
 We found that the power spectrum of the signal contains the signature of the nature of current sources and medium, which provides a direct way to estimate those properties from experimental data, and in particular, estimate the possible contribution of electric monopoles (see for details).